home-assistant/home-assistant.io/source/_integrations/dominos.markdown

 ha_domain: dominos
 ---

-The `dominos` integration allows you to order Dominos Pizza from within your Home Assistant scripts and automations.
+The `dominos` integration allows you to order Domino's Pizza from within your Home Assistant scripts and automations.

 At present, this integration only supports ordering within Canada and the US.